CADigitalNexus/Wikis/README.md

 ## 📄 Docs

 Looking for docs?
-Check our live demo and documentation [website](https://rocketdocs.netlify.app).
+Check our live demo and documentaion [website](https://rocketdocs.netlify.app).

 ---